marbatlle/Courses-and-MOOCs/README.md

 @ https://www.coursera.org/learn/machine-learning

 ## Python Programming Assignments
-Python assignments for the Machine Learning class by Andrew Ng on Coursera.
+This course of Machine Learning by Andrew Ng on Coursera was planned to be completed in MATLAB or OCTAVE but as I use Python, I presented the assignments in this language.